ribase/drone-s3-sync/README.md

 Many thanks to the [The Original Repo](https://github.com/drone-plugins/drone-s3-sync)

-Thanks for flaming ans testing[Ghettoboy](https://github.com/yobottehg)
+Thanks for flaming ans testing [Ghettoboy](https://github.com/yobottehg)

 ## License
 See LICENSE.md in repository.